‘Outlander’ Star Sam Heughan Honored In A Tattoo, Supports Independent Scotland?

 — karenjeanne☔ (@purpleiris13) March 13, 2017

-Meanwhile, according to The Scottish Sun, Outlander star Sam Heughan is making the news in his native country because of Scottish Independence.
+Meanwhile, according to the Scottish Sun, Outlander star Sam Heughan is making the news in his native country because of Scottish Independence.
 Though Heughan didn’t say anything directly about Scotland’s potential “exit” from the United Kingdom, he did retweet Nicola Sturgeon, Scotland’s First Minister, leading to speculation that he supports Scottish Independence.

 In the past, Heughan has been very vocal about his support for Scottish Independence.

-“He first lent his support to Nicola Sturgeon’s assertions that Scots should be “given a choice” over the future of the country.
+“He first lent his support to Nicola Sturgeon’s assertions that Scots should be ‘given a choice’ over the future of the country.
 The retweet was followed with a few nods to some of the central issues during the last referendum – where a majority of Scots voted to remain in the union.
 Sturgeon said she was ready to take voters back to the polls, on what turned out to be the day the Article 50 bill cleared parliament.
-Heughan, a vocal pro-independence supporter who recently told the Herald that a split “could be worth the gamble”, has previously been criticized by some fans for talking politics online.”
+Heughan, a vocal pro-independence supporter who recently told the Herald that a split ‘could be worth the gamble’, has previously been criticized by some fans for talking politics online.”

 Wish Less • Work More ^/^ #TeamSam #MPC2017 @MyPeakChallenge @SamHeughan @jordana_brown @F1ghtCamp pic.twitter.com/akSanPAuQL